 It’s a common fact that deforestation (which can be caused by cattle farming) harms the tons of species that reside in our rainforests.
 According toNational Geographic, one of “the most dramatic impact of deforestation is a loss of habitat for millions of species.
 Eighty percent of Earth's land animals and plants live in forests, and many cannot survive the deforestation that destroys their homes.”

 People that live near or work in tanneries are exposed to serious chemicals.
-Exposure to these toxic chemicals that are released during the process of tanning and dying leather has lead to numerous deaths and cancer diagnosis for those in the surrounding area.
+Exposure to these toxic chemicals that are released during the process of tanning and dyeing leather has lead to numerous deaths and cancer diagnosis for those in the surrounding area.
 “The Centers forDisease Control and Prevention found that the incidence of leukemia among residents in an area near one tannery in Kentucky was five times the U.S. average.
 Arsenic, a common tannery chemical, has long been associated with lung cancer in workers who are exposed to it on a regular basis.
 Studies of leather-tannery workers in Sweden and Italy found cancer risks“between 20% and 50% above [those] expected.”

 Overall, cowhide leather has 3X the negative environmental impact than it’s synthetic alternatives, such as PU Leather and vegetable leathers.
 The process ofLeather production is harmful to the environment, our animals, and our people.
 It’s clear that this process fills our planet with toxic chemicals and the only benefit that this product has is to those who make a profit off of it.
 As business owners, we know that our choices can make a huge impact on the environment which is why we make it a point to provide eco-friendly alternatives.

-As a consumer there’s a lot you can do to help the environment, some of which consists of simply daily choices such as: using less plastic, reducing water usage, or opting for more eco-friendly transportation methods.
+As a consumer, there’s a lot you can do to help the environment, some of which consists of simply daily choices such as: using less plastic, reducing water usage, or opting for more eco-friendly transportation methods.
 One of the biggest choices you have as a consumer is the power of choice.
 You have the power to choose which brands you support, to choose brands that care about the environment and hold themselves accountable to certain standards.
 Fashion shouldn’t have to come at such a steep price, we can enjoy beautiful Vegan Leather products that look and feel just like leather but come without the steep sacrifice of our planet, our animals, and our people.

 To learn more about exactly how our designs are made you can read our article, “How it’s Made: Intentional Craftsmanship”.